texas-robocamp/texas-robocamp.github.io/tutorials/robot-programming/introduction.md

 This function can set the LED on or off, depending on the state passed in.
 Passing in 0 turns the LED off, and passing in 1 turns the LED on.

-## Task 8.3
+## Beeping

-Now that you understand these functions, we can start coding!
-Your first programming task on the robot is to implement obstacle avoidance.

 The default behavior of the obstacle avoidance program is to turn away when the robot senses obstacles on one side, or back up when the robot senses obstacles on both sides.
 This is bad driving!
 The robot should tell us when it's about to turn or back up.
 The objective of your first robot program is signalling.
 We will let you decide how to signal.
 We suggest a beep for backing up, and lights for turning.

+In order to make your car beep, you'll need two more functions, `tone(pin,frequency,duration)` and `noTone(pin)`.

+The `tone(pin,frequency,duration)` function generates a square wave of the specified frequency on the specified pin.
+The `duration` parameter is optional.
+If you do not put a value for duration, the wave will continue until `noTone(pin)` is called.
+The pin you'll be using for sound is pin 9.

-### Beeping Functions
+### Task 8.3
-For beeping, you may find these functions useful:
-- tone(pin, frequency, duration)
-- notone(pin)

-Note: The buzzer that emits sound is located on digital pin 9.
+Now that you know how to produce sound on your car, write a program that makes the car beep for 5 seconds.

+## Task 8.4

+You should now have all of the pieces to write the turn and push behavior!
+Your first major programming task is now to implement that behavior.

-{% include callout_red_cup.html task="8.3" %}
+{% include callout_red_cup.html task="8.4" %}

 Now, let's get the robot to [follow a line](line_following.html).